CodeFactoryLLC/Public-Projects/README.md

 ***
 ## Transformation & Modernization
 This directory is under construction, and will contain links to community-sourced projects that are leveraging CodeFactory SDK.
-Please click on each item found below to get further details.
+If you're interested in exploring or claiming one of the #HelpWanted projects, head over to the [Issues Page](https://github.com/CodeFactoryLLC/Public-Projects/issues) and add your comments and we'll flag the conversion scenario as "claimed".

 ### MVC to .Net Core/Blazor
 Contributor | Description